 The WND Forum drew up initial ideas for NDP policies to meet the draft objectives with the help and advice of SODC.
 The policies went through several stages of development and a draft was agreed with the parish council which would be likely to deliver the results that were intended by the community.
 We then tested draft NDP policies using the Sustainability Appraisal Framework.

-Policy 1 Protect and enhance the character of Watlington

-Policy 2 Improve and manage road traffic issues

-Policy 3 Conserve and enhance the natural environment and historic setting of Watlington

-Policy 4 New housing development

-Policy 5 Enhance Watlington as a service centre and employment focus

-Policy 6 Physical and Social Infrastructure
+The policies were slightly reordered following the pre-submission consultation and the spreadsheet was amended accordingly in June 2017.

+- Policy 1 Protect and enhance the character of Watlington and the Historic Setting of the Town - Policy 2 Transport - Policy 3 Conserve and enhance the natural environment - Policy 4 Green Spaces - Policy 5 New housing development - Policy 6 Enhance Watlington as a service centre - Policy 7 Employment - Policy 8 Physical and Social Infrastructure - Policy 9 Use of Community Infrastructure Levy (CIL)

-Table 7.1 Sustainability assessment of NDP PoliciesThe Table uses abbreviated sustainability objectives: see Table 4.3 for the list in full
+Table 7.1 Sustainability assessment of NDP Policies

+The Table uses abbreviated sustainability objectives: see Table 4.3 for the list in full